DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-05-04-managing-notifications-further-feedback.md

 Some participants queried the amount of content we included in the templates and suggested that identifying the topic of the notification was not obvious.

 > Break up the second paragraph - lots of information in it.
-No point saying 'contact the school' if the course has been withdrawn cos there’s not much you can do about it!
+No point saying ’contact the school’ if the course has been withdrawn cos there’s not much you can do about it!

 > These are really important, it would be useful to have something in bold that alerts you straight away to what the email is about.